rumpkernel/buildrump.sh/README.md

 and run it as ./buildrump.sh.
 Wait some moments.
 If all goes well, you will have a rump kernel, the hypervisor and necessary headers in ./rump

+For now it's a good idea to use a NetBSD-current with at least the same timestamp as the script.

 Tested hosts
 ============